Guide

 How do interest expenses affect my cash flow?

-Interest expenses are recurring costs that reduce your available cash flow.
-High interest payments can strain your liquidity, too, making it harder for businesses to cover operating expenses and invest in growth – so it makes sense to minimize your interest bill.
+Interest expenses reduce your available cash each month through recurring payments.
+High interest costs can limit your ability to cover operating expenses and invest in growth opportunities.

 How do different loan structures affect interest expenses?